biodosetools-team/biodosetools/inst/app/help/save/fit_data_save_report.md

 The report contains:

 - Original count data used
-- Results of the curve fitting
+- Results of the dose-effect fitting
 - Summary statistics
-- Detection limits
+- Irradiation conditions
-- Curve plot
+- Dose-effect plot

-The report can be downloaded in `.HTML` and `.DOCX`.
-The `.HTML` report allows the user to download the `RDS` object with the fitting results.
+The report can be downloaded in `.PDF` and `.DOCX`.